 Apps to create cinemagraphs

 Verdict: Highly recommended.
-Perfect, free and feature-packed.
+Feature-packed, no adverts, no watermarks.
 Only available on iPhone.

-Easily the best cinemagraph app.
-MaskArt has everything you can hope for in a cinemagraph app:
+Easily one of the best cinemagraph apps.
+Cinemask has everything you can hope for in a cinemagraph app:

 - Ability to trim the part of the video you want to use as the animated section